Indonesia International Motor Show: History

-2015 Indonesia International Motor Show
+2015

-The 23rd Indonesia International Motor Show was held from 20 to 30 August 2015 at Jakarta International Expo Kemayoran.
-It was the first time the exhibition has been split into two, the other one being Gaikindo Indonesia International Auto Show (GIIAS), which is organized by Seven Events and was held at the same time at the newer venue, Indonesia Convention Exhibition, located at Bumi Serpong Damai in Tangerang Regency.
-Unlike the GIIAS, since this time the Indonesia International Motor Show was no longer authorized from Gaikindo.
+The 23rd Indonesia International Motor Show was held from 20 to 30 August 2015, with the opening ceremonies were held in 19 August 2015, a day before the first day.
+It was the first time the exhibition has been split into two, the other being the Gaikindo Indonesia International Auto Show (GIIAS), which is organized by Seven Events and was held at the same time at the newer venue, Indonesia Convention Exhibition, located at BSD City in Tangerang Regency, Banten.
+Unlike GIIAS, IIMS was no longer authorized by Gaikindo.

-2016 Indonesia International Motor Show
+2016

 The 24th Indonesia International Motor Show was held from 7 to 17 April 2016.
 It was the first time the exhibition was held in April (and occasionally ending in early May) instead of July, August or September to avoid scheduling conflicts with GIIAS, which was held in July or August (previously, IIMS was held at the same time as GIIAS in 2015).

-The 24th IIMS was opened by vice president of the Republic of Indonesia, Jusuf Kalla.
-At least 18 car brands participated at this exhibition.
-Halls B3 and C3 were occupied by Chevrolet, Daihatsu, Datsun, Honda, Hyundai, Mitsubishi, Nissan, Toyota, among many others.
-Halls B and C consist of a premium cars like Audi, BMW, Chrysler, Dodge, Jeep, Fiat, Mercedes-Benz, Mini and Volkswagen.

-Meanwhile, there were also eight motorcycle brands that appeared at this exhibition.
-Hall B is Garansindo, which exhibited Ducati, Peugeot scooters, Italjet and Zero Motorcycles.
-While Hall C was BMW Motorrad, Honda, Yamaha and Royal Enfield.